-- (a) Acquisition of property, plant and equipment, and intangible assets
+(a) Acquisition of property, plant and equipment, and intangible assets

-For the years ended December 31, 2021 and 2020, the Group has acquired computer equipment from entities controlled by key management and the acquisition price was \$24,299 and \$14,173 (recorded as 'property, plant and equipment' and 'intangible assets'), respectively. - (b) Disposal of right-of-use asset (early termination of lease contract)
+For the years ended December 31, 2022 and 2021, the Group has acquired computer equipment and related software from entities controlled by key management and the acquisition price were \$25,716 and \$24,299 (recorded as 'property, plant and equipment' and 'intangible assets'), respectively.

-On December 31, 2021, the Group terminated the lease contract with other related parties prior to the expiration date.
-As a result, right-of-use assets and lease liabilities decreased by \$57,685 and \$58,937, respectively, and gain arising from lease modification of \$1,252 was recognized.

-F. Lease transactions-lessee

-(a) The Group leases plants and offices from Chung-Hsin Precision Machinery Co., Ltd. Rental contracts are typically made for periods from September 1, 2021 to August 31, 2024, and rents are paid quarterly.
+- (b) Disposal of right-of-use assets (early termination of lease contract) - i.
+For the year ended December 31, 2022, the Group terminated the lease contracts with other related parties prior to the expiration date.
+As a result, right-of-use assets and lease liabilities decreased by \$3,790 and \$3,844, respectively, and gain arising from lease modification of \$54 was recognized. - ii.
+For the year ended December 31, 2021, the Group terminated the lease contracts with entity controlled by key management or entity with significant influence prior to the expiration date.
+As a result, right-of-use assets and lease liabilities decreased by \$57,685 and \$58,937, respectively, and gain arising from lease modification of \$1,252 was recognized. - F. Lease transactions-lessee - (a) i.
+The Group leases plants and offices from Chung-Hsin Precision Machinery Co., Ltd. Rental contracts are typically made for periods from September 1, 2021 to August 31, 2024, and rents are paid quarterly.
 Leased assets are not allowed to be used illegally, store hazardous materials or be used in any purpose which may be harmful to the environment and public safety.
-Without obtaining approval from lessors, all or certain leased assets cannot be subleased, lent or granted in any different form to third parties or the lease right of all or certain leased assets can not be transferred to third parties.
+Without obtaining approval from lessors, all or certain leased assets cannot be subleased, lent or granted in any different form to third parties or the lease right of all or certain leased assets can not be transferred to third parties. - ii.
+The Group leases offices from CTS Investment Corp.
+Rental contracts are made for periods of 5 years from January 1, 2022 to December 31, 2026.
+Rents are paid monthly.
+There are no contractual restrictions and other important commitments. - iii.
+The Group leases offices from Coiler Corp.
+Rental contracts are made for periods of 5 years from January 1, 2022 to December 31, 2026.
+Rents are paid monthly.
+There are no contractual restrictions and other important commitments. - (b) Acquisition of right-of-use assets:

-/1 \ A • • , • C 1 1 C 4 (b) Acc uisition of right- ·oi-use assets:

-(b) Requisition of fight of use assets.

 Years ended December 31,

-2021 2020
+2022 2021

-Other related parties \$ 9,047 \$ -
+Other related parties 33,431 \$ 9,047

 (c) Lease liabilities (including current and non-current)

 (i) Outstanding balance:

-Dece mber 31, 2021 December 31, 2020
+Dece mber 31, 2022 Dece ember 31, 2021

-Other related parties \$ 8,102 \$ -
+Other related parties \$ 29,261 \$ 8,102

 (ii) Interest expense

 Years ended December 31,

-2021 2020
+2022 2021

-Other related parties \$ 115 \$ -
+Other related parties \$ 739 \$ 115

 (4) Key management compensation

 Years ended December 31,

-2021 2020
+2022 2021

-Salaries and other short-term employee benefits \$ 166,982 \$ 141,838
+Salaries and other short-term employee benefits \$ 196,305 \$ 166,982